 Second Appeal: Board of Education:

-Should the Complainant not be satisfied with the District Superintendent’s decision and wish to pursue the matter further, the complainant shall compose a letter stating his/her reason for disagreement with the District Superintendent’s decision and request an appeal.
+Should the complainant not be satisfied with the District Superintendent’s decision and wish to pursue the matter further, the complainant shall compose a letter stating his/her reason for disagreement with the District Superintendent’s decision and request an appeal.
 The letter of the appeal should be sent to the Board of Education in addition to the District Superintendent’s office and the Compliance Officer.
-A record should be made of the date the letter is sent by the complainant, and the date the Board of Education received the letter requesting further review.
+A record should be made of the date the letter is sent by the complainant, and the date the Board of Education received the letter requesting a further review.

 The Board of Education shall hire or appoint persons who are impartial and who have not been otherwise involved in the investigation of this complainant to conduct a prompt, fair, equitable, and thorough investigation.
-The person(s) hired or appointed to conduct this investigation will be knowledgeable in civil rights laws pertaining to the alleged violation by the complainant, and be knowledgeable in conducting investigations of alleged violations of said law(s).
+The person(s) hired or appointed to conduct this investigation will be knowledgeable in civil rights laws pertaining to the alleged violation by the complainant and be knowledgeable in conducting investigations of alleged violations of the said law(s).

-A decision shall be made by the Board of Education based upon the recommendations and findings of the investigator(s) appointed by the Board of Education within five (5)weeks from the date of the complainant’s letter requesting further review is received.
+A decision shall be made by the Board of Education based upon the recommendations and findings of the investigator(s) appointed by the Board of Education within five (5)weeks from the date of the complainant’s letter requesting a further review is received.
 If a decision cannot be made within five (5) weeks for good cause, material parties shall be so notified with an estimated date for the decision to be made.